OlesiaKniazeva/OlesiaKniazeva/README.md

 I'm Olesia, a passionate Frontend Developer.

-- 🌱 I’m currently deepening my knowledge in Frontend Development, particularly in React.
+- 🌱 I’m currently deepening my knowledge in Frontend Development, particularly in React and TypeScript

 - ⚡️ Fun fact: I exercise every day and love spending time in nature and hiking.